KingHector/SpigotExtender/README.md

 MenuBuilder is an easier way of creating GUI.
 Normally you would need a GUI class and a GUIListener class.
 Using thing you can now have a complete GUI in just ONE class, which is fast to write, easy to read and more performant.

+NOTE: If you intent to make GUI's using MenuBuilder you need to register the following event in your Main class, in your onEnable Method.
+`Bukkit.getPluginManager().registerEvents(new MenuListener(), this);`

 ### Menu Creation

 You need to create a class which extends Menu.